Agrobit-Robotics/.github/profile/README.md

 # About
-"Agrobit" LLC is a resident of the Skolkovo Innovation Center.
+"Agrobit" LLC is a resident of Skolkovo Innovation Center.

 We are carrying out research, design and production activities to bring multifunctional robotic systems to agricultural and farming business.